-Contract negotiation can create the difference between a strong or weak contract, which can directly impact the bottom line of an organization.
+Contract negotiation can create the difference between a strong or weak contract, which can directly impact the bottom line of an organization and the health of mutually-beneficial business relationships.
 As contract negotiation processes evolve at the speed of technological innovations, discover how leading-edge legal technology can empower your negotiation processes - including the use of robust version control, document collaboration, rules-based clause ownership, redlining software, and more.
-While contract negotiations can take their necessary time, automating contract negotiation steps where possible allows you to focus more on contract negotiation strategy.
+While contract negotiations can take their necessary time, automating the process of negotiating agreements and contract terms where possible allows you to focus more on contract negotiation strategy and bargaining power.

 What is Contract Negotiation?

-Contract negotiation concerns the process of arriving at a legally binding agreement between two or more organizations, or entities, in arriving at ideally an integrative (win win) agreement that maximizes value and minimizes risk – including operational, financial, and legal parameters.
+Contract negotiation concerns the process of reaching an agreement between two or more organizations, or entities, in arriving at ideally an integrative (win win) agreement that maximizes value and minimizes risk – including operational, financial, and legal parameters.

 Contract Negotiation Challenges